 The changes to Apple Watch may seem minimal, but they will make a world of difference in how you use the little computer on your wrist.
 Apple Watch Series 3 comes with built-in cellular, meaning you won't need to worry about forgetting your phone at home.
 The screen itself is the antenna, allowing you to text and call directly from your watch, sans iPhone.
 Series 3 also comes equipped with Apple Music, enabling you to stream up to 40 million songs, whether you want to listen on the subway or during a run.

 Impressively, even with the new features, Series 3 is no larger than Series 2.
-There's also a new gold aluminum finish and ceramic grey color (a followup to last year's white ceramic release).
+There's also a new gold aluminum finish and ceramic grey colour (a followup to last year's white ceramic release).

-Series 3 with cellular is $399, and will be available for pre-order on September 15 and in stores on September 22.
-You can also get the Watch without cellular for $329, although it seems far more worthwhile to spend the extra $70.
+Series 3 with mobile capabilities is £399.
+You can also get the Watch without mobile signal for £329, although it seems far more worthwhile to spend the extra £70.
 Watch OS4, Watch's new operating system, will be available to everyone on September 19.